North Lodge, Windsor Road, OLD WINDSOR, SL4 2JL

 Open all year, Riverside car park: Apr-Sep 10-7.
 Tea room car park: Jan-Mar 9-4, Apr-Sep 9-7

-Oct-Dec 9-5 (pedestrian access open at all times).
+Oct-Dec 9-5 (last entry 30 mins before close) (pedestrian access open at all times).
 Closed 25 Dec

 Average visit 1.5hrs